 This is one of the most important beauty tips.
 Never forget to remove your makeup before going to bed.
 You don’t want all that smelly, thick, synthetic goo clogging up your pores, do you?

-And this is twice as true if you’re dealing with acne.
+And this is twice as true if you’re dealing with acne, especially if it's a cyst on your neck, cheeks or chin.
 Patience is a virtue so you will need to practice it well, but rest assured - there will be plenty of occasions to do so.
 A single, ordinary pimple can take more than a week to clear up, let alone a full blown acne inflammation.
 Look at it as a skill that you’re developing.
 And trust me - patience is a skill that you will sorely need in life.

 With summer fast approaching, it’s all about beach bodies and sunscreen.
 And while the first is optional, sunscreens are not.
 But is your usual sunscreen appropriate for people with acne-prone skin?
 Short answer: no. Read the labels and make sure that you pick a product that is oil-free - and ideally, made for skin prone to acne.